 David Eye is the author of Seed, released in 2017 from The Word Works.
 The manuscript was chosen by award-winning poet Eduardo C. Corral for the Hilary Tham Capital Collection.
 David’s chapbook, Rain Leaping Up When a Cab Goes Past, was published in 2013 in the Editor’s Series at Seven Kitchens Press, and his poems and prose have appeared in a variety of journals and anthologies.
-He is at work on a collection of personal essays, and something for the stage.
+He is at work on a musical set in the Catskill Mountains in the early 20th century.
 (Stay tuned.)

 David is the recipient of a 2017 Walter E. Dakin Fellowship in Poetry and a 2014 Tennessee Williams Scholarship in Poetry from the Sewanee Writers’ Conference.
 He received a scholarship to the 2016 West Chester University Poetry Conference and he is the winner of the 2014 Hudson Valley Writers Guild Non-Fiction Prize in the humor category.
 David was a finalist in the 2015-2016 Tennessee Williams Poetry Contest, selected by Yusef Komunyakaa.
 He was awarded a scholarship in 2018 from the Fine Arts Work Center in Provincetown to attend a songwriting workshop with Patty Larkin.